Readings for the Feast of St. Bernard of Clairvaux

 PRAYER OVER THE OFFERINGS

-as we celebrate the memory of Saint Bernard,
+as we celebrate the Memorial of the Abbot Saint Bernard,

 The Liturgy of the Hours